thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Now navigate to the "Appearance" tab;'
     6:
         image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-7-pe.png
         title: 'There you should see two fields: CSS and HTML.
-In the HTML field enter an ID of the action which is its name.
+In the HTML section enter an ID of the action which is its name.
 After, click "Add";'
     7:
         image: /images/user-guide/ui/widgets/actions/guide/on-html-element-click-8-pe.png
         title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page.'